openebs/openebs/e2e/scripts/Readme.md

 ## OpenEBS on AZURE - Deployment using Shell script

-The purpose of this user guide is to provide the instructions to set up a Kubernetes cluster on AWS (Amazon Web Services) and have OpenEBS running in hyperconverged mode.
+The purpose of this user guide is to provide the instructions to set up a Kubernetes cluster on AKS and have OpenEBS running in hyperconverged mode.

 ### Prerequisites